charlyraffellini/charlyraffellini.github.io/old._english/_posts/2015-08-30-english-grammar-supposed-to-going-to.md

 ---
 layout: post
-title: Be supposed to and be going to
+title: Be supposed to and be going to asdasdas
-category: english
+category: english2
 ---

 Expression Structure: